millerms/bvt-breathwork/_pages/home.md

 support calm, focus, and recovery.
 Sessions are paced to your comfort with clear opt‑outs and intensity options.

-We keep claims modest and name the quality of evidence.
-If a practice is new or the literature is mixed, we’ll say so and adjust the intensity to fit you.
+I keep claims modest and name the quality of evidence.
+If a practice is new or the literature is mixed, I’ll say so and adjust the intensity to fit you.

 {% include feature_row %}